IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/13_Virtualization/01_igGrid_Enabling_and_Configuring_Virtualization.md

 Virtualization is enabled by setting the [`virtualization`](%%jQueryApiUrl%%/ui.iggrid#options:virtualization) property to true.
 The type of Virtualization is specified though setting the [`virtualizationMode`](%%jQueryApiUrl%%/ui.iggrid#options:virtualizationMode) property to fixed or continuous.

-Enabling virtualization without specifying its type sets it to Continuous (the default Virtualization type).
+Enabling virtualization without specifying its type sets it to Fixed (the default Virtualization type).

 The virtualization feature cannot function without having height defined in the grid.